 Applying the decision in Thomson, employers who reinstate an employee upon appeal should be mindful that there may not have been a break in the continuity of employment and should consider carefully what conditions are imposed on an employee’s return to work.
 Employers should also take steps to ensure that if the employee has any grievance at work, those are investigated properly and the findings communicated to the employee on their return to work.

-If you have any questions about the issues raised in this article or would like your disciplinary policy reviewed please contact us on 0117 904 6000.
+If you have any questions about the issues raised in this article or would like your disciplinary policy reviewed please contact our Employment Law team or call us on 0117 904 6000.